FHantke/brave-browser-wiki/Status-Updates.md

 - [ ] Webtorrent (Jocelyn)
 - [ ] Refine tab shape to be better (Waiting on design from Brad's team, Pete to do work for it)
 - [ ] Autoplay (Anthony in-progress)
-- [ ] Clear private data on shutdown
 - [ ] Cosmetic filter blocking (Snuupy)
 - [ ] Uphold widget
 - [ ] Chromium 69 rebase